 Key Considerations Before You Begin

-- Linux Mint and Third-Party Repositories: While the APT method uses official Linux Mint repositories, the XtraDebs PPA and Flathub methods are managed by third parties.
-Although widely trusted and safe, these repositories are not maintained by Linux Mint or the Chromium development team.
+- Third-Party Repository Trust: The XtraDebs PPA and Flathub are community-maintained and widely trusted, but they are not officially managed by Linux Mint or the Chromium development team.

 Install Chromium Browser on Linux Mint